-This article describes how my 9th grade students became more interested in the world and people, and liked learning, through my use of the Aesthetic Realism method.
+Here’s how my 9th graders became more interested in the world and people, and liked learning about grammar, through the Aesthetic Realism method.

 As the school year progresses, teachers everywhere are taking stock: “Am I getting through to my students?
 How much are they really learning?”
 When the answers are not encouraging, it is easy for teachers to become cynical and “burned-out”—and to feel they’ve gotten far away from their original enthusiasm about education.

 This feeling can end through the Aesthetic Realism Teaching Method!
 Hearing teachers who use this method talk with such excitement about their classes, made me decide to become a teacher myself.
 That was nearly 18 years ago, and with each year I, I care more for my students and my subject.
 Every teacher can feel this!
 I have seen, in the English classes I teach, that the Aesthetic Realism Teaching Method can change the pervasive dullness, cynicism, and lack of interest in both students and teachers—and make classrooms dynamic with real learning and pleasure!

 The Aesthetic Realism method is based on the philosophy Eli Siegel founded in 1941.
 This method is taught in a bi-weekly workshop for teachers at the Aesthetic Realism Foundation, a not-for-profit educational foundation in New York City.
 “The purpose of education,” Mr. Siegel explained, “is to like the world” (Self and World, 5).
 Further, the reason we can like the world is that it has a structure that is interesting, sensible, even beautiful—and is related to our very selves.
 That structure is described in the following principle, stated by Siegel: “The world, art, and self explain each other: each is the aesthetic oneness of opposites” (Four Statements of Aesthetic Realism).